michaelshanedawson/AS7341-ESP32-I2C-MAIN/README.md

 ### CHANGELOG ###
 v1.0 - 4/5/2024 - MSD - Initial version.
 Utilizes the latest ESP IDF, version 5.2.1 due to updated I2C driver library.
-This code will initialize the I2C driver, attach the device and read the device ID from the associated register.
+This code will initialize the I2C driver, attach the device and read the device ID from the associated register. v2.0 - 4/5/2024 - MSD - The unit is reading spectral data and outputting the raw value to the serial console.
+Really sensitive and small changes are detected.
+There is more work to do like organize the code better and get better understanding of how to interpret the data.